-With an estimated 20,000 gray whales migrating annually along the Pacific Coast, whale sightings are quite common in the winter months in the Fort Bragg area.
+With an estimated 20,000 gray whales migrating annually along the Pacific Coast, whale sightings are pretty common in the winter months in the Fort Bragg area.

 Every March is the Whale Festival in Mendocino County.
-Many of the coastal communities have special events, and Fort Bragg is one of them.
-Typical activities include wine and beer tasting, chowder tasting, art exhibits, live music, and more.
+Many coastal communities have special events, and Fort Bragg is one of them.
+Typical activities include wine and beer tasting, chowder tasting, art exhibits, live music, etc.

 Fort Bragg Tattoo Museum

 Fort Bragg also boasts a Tattoo Museum.
-It is one of the few public museums in the world that displays artifacts related to tattooing.
+It is one of the few public museums globally that displays artifacts related to tattooing.
 The museum is located in a building with an original Victorian storefront.
-Open daily and tours are available.
+Open daily, and tours are available.
 Triangle Tattoo & Museum 356 N Main St Fort Bragg, CA 9543

 Guest House Museum

 Fort Bragg is also an excellent base for exploring some area attractions.
-The town serves as the western terminus of the Skunk Train, which runs 40 miles between Fort Bragg and Willits.
+The town serves as the western terminus of the Skunk Train.
 The rail line was an old logging line, and it crosses thirty bridges, goes through two mountain tunnels, and provides beautiful views of the towering redwoods.

 The train is popular with train enthusiasts, both young and old.
 Please note that the train only runs part of the year and no longer runs the entire route.
 The steam train has been retired, and diesel-powered trains are now used.

 Point Cabrillo Light Station

-Point Cabrillo Light Station State Historic Park is located about six miles south of Fort Bragg.
-It includes a small museum, a light station keeper’s house that has been stocked with period pieces and lovely walking trails.
+Point Cabrillo Light Station State Historical Park is located about six miles south of Fort Bragg.
+It includes a small museum, a light station keeper’s house that has been stocked with period pieces, and lovely walking trails.
 A small gift shop and friendly docents are ready to answer any questions you might have.
 13800 Point Cabrillo Dr, Mendocino, CA 95460

-Fort Bragg’s remote location on the coast means it takes a bit of effort to reach the town.
+Fort Bragg’s remote location on the coast means it takes effort to reach the town.
 From Highway 101, take State Route 20 west out of Willits.
-It is about one-hour travel time from Willits.
+It is about a one-hour travel time from Willits.
 Fort Bragg is located 200 miles north of San Francisco.
 There are plenty of lodging options in the area, from quaint bed and breakfasts to camping at MacKerricher State Park.